 With students living across the country and globe, faculty had to factor in time zone differences in balancing synchronous and asynchronous instruction, Frasciello said.

 While the university didn’t create a faculty peer mentorship program, one formed organically, he said.
-Meanwhile, part-time adult students in College University’s online degree programs volunteered to help traditional students struggling with virtual learning, Frasciello said.
+Meanwhile, part-time adult students in University College’s online degree programs volunteered to help traditional students struggling with virtual learning, Frasciello said.
 “That is powerful stuff.”

 As the COVID-19 pandemic continues, universities and colleges have turned attention to the next phase: training instructors to upgrade remote classes to true online learning, which integrates best instructional practices to insure objectives are met.
 Most summer sessions are online, and institutions are ramping up trainings to certify faculty for online learning.